 DePaul is committed to making campus safety a top priority through a variety of programs.
 Visit the Public Safety website for information about DePaul's safety initiatives, emergency preparedness resources and for safety tips.
 For assistance or to report any suspicious activity on campus contact Public Safety at Lincoln Park: (773) 325-7777 or Loop: (312) 362-8400.

 A scam is a dishonest or fraudulent scheme designed with the intention of obtaining personal information or money from a victim.
 In recent years there has been an increse in scams targeting international students.
 Scams are often conducted by phone, email or social media by individuals claiming to represent law enforcement or government officials.
 Scammers often use threats and indimidation to scare a victim into revealing financial information or making payments to avoid future action including arrest or deportation.
 It is important to note that legitimate law enforcement or government officials do not use such tactics and would not demand immediate payment to resolve an issue.
 We do not want you to become the victim of a scam.
 It is important to recognize familar tactics used by the perpetrators of scams to protect yourself.
 If you suspect that you have been contacted by a scammer do not respond to their demands.
-For more information about common scams targeting students, please review this guide and if you need help or want to discuss any of these topics further we encourage you to speak with your ISS advisor who can assist you in getting help from legitimate authorities.
+For more information about common scams targeting students, please review this guide and if you need help or want to discuss any of these topics further we encourage you to speak with your ISS advisor.